Christina McKenna: Publications

 Her second novel, The Disenchanted Widow is again set in Tailorstown, the same fictional village as The Misremembered Man.
 It was published on 27 August 2013 by Lake Union Publishing.
 To date it has sold over 150,000 copies.
 The third novel in the series, The Godforsaken Daughter, was published on 17 March 2015, by Lake Union Publishing and became a bestseller in the US, UK and Australia.
 McKenna's fourth novel, The Spinster Wife, was published on 12 October 2017 by Lake Union Publishing.
 It is a psychological thriller set in Northern Ireland.

 McKenna's first novel, The Misremembered Man, was rejected by a succession of publishers in Ireland and the UK so she attempted to have it published in the USA.
 In 2009 the hardback version was published by The Toby Press in Connecticut.
 The publishing house ceased trading in 2010, however the novel's fate was saved by Amazon Encore, who published the paperback version in May 2011.

 McKenna has also been involved in a theatre version of The Misremembered Man in 2013.

-Her eighth novel, "Mrs Purboy Takes a Chance", will be published in early 2023.
+Her eighth novel, Mrs Purboy Takes a Chance, was published in April 2023.